LIGHTS ALONG THE INTERSTATE

 Lost adults start VALLEY FOOTBALL.

-And down at THE TROP, a magical East Hollywood motel is home to stock characters on the down and out.
+And down at THE TROP, a magical East Hollywood motel is home to stock characters who find themselves on the down and out.

 Quick note